docksal/docksal/docs/phpcs.md

 5. `chmod +x phpcs`
 6. `cd ../..`
 7. `dsh phpcs`
+8. Modify `.drude/commands/phpcs` script as you need and re-run any time with `dsh phpcs`

 ## Manual usage

+Instead of installing custom command you can just enter it manually every time.
 From your project's root folder run

 ```bash